 - Factors of production: scarce resources that are used in the production of goods. - Land: any natural resource (such as land, forest, oil) that is used for production. - Labor: time people spend employed in producing goods, as well as the physical and mental talents of people. - Capital: physically manufactured goods used in the production of other goods and services.
-Eg. buildings for businesses, factories, machines, computers, dump trucks, etc. - The process of producing or purchasing new capital goods is called investment.
+Eg. buildings for businesses, factories, machines, computers, dump trucks, etc. - The process of producing or purchasing new capital goods is called investment. - Human capital: Skills, knowledge, and mental talents of people used in production of goods and services

 - Factors of production: scarce resources that are used in the production of goods. - Land: any natural resource (such as land, forest, oil) that is used for production. - Labor: time people spend employed in producing goods, as well as the physical and mental talents of people. - Capital: physically manufactured goods used in the production of other goods and services.
-Eg. buildings for businesses, factories, machines, computers, dump trucks, etc. - The process of producing or purchasing new capital goods is called investment.
+Eg. buildings for businesses, factories, machines, computers, dump trucks, etc. - The process of producing or purchasing new capital goods is called investment. - Human capital: Skills, knowledge, and mental talents of people used in production of goods and services

 - Factors of production: scarce resources that are used in the production of goods. - Land: any natural resource (such as land, forest, oil) that is used for production. - Labor: time people spend employed in producing goods, as well as the physical and mental talents of people. - Capital: physically manufactured goods used in the production of other goods and services.
-Eg. buildings for businesses, factories, machines, computers, dump trucks, etc. - The process of producing or purchasing new capital goods is called investment.
+Eg. buildings for businesses, factories, machines, computers, dump trucks, etc. - The process of producing or purchasing new capital goods is called investment. - Human capital: Skills, knowledge, and mental talents of people used in production of goods and services

 - Factors of production: scarce resources that are used in the production of goods. - Land: any natural resource (such as land, forest, oil) that is used for production. - Labor: time people spend employed in producing goods, as well as the physical and mental talents of people. - Capital: physically manufactured goods used in the production of other goods and services.
-Eg. buildings for businesses, factories, machines, computers, dump trucks, etc. - The process of producing or purchasing new capital goods is called investment.
+Eg. buildings for businesses, factories, machines, computers, dump trucks, etc. - The process of producing or purchasing new capital goods is called investment. - Human capital: Skills, knowledge, and mental talents of people used in production of goods and services

-- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - Single period in time \rightarrow fixed resources and fixed technology
+- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - Single period in time ightarrow fixed resources and fixed technology - Two goods.
+Not essential, just makes it easy to draw

-- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - Single period in time \rightarrow fixed resources and fixed technology
+- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - ullet Single period in time o fixed resources and fixed technology - Two goods.
+Not essential, just makes it easy to draw

-- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - Single period in time \rightarrow fixed resources and fixed technology
+- Many of the same factors of production can be traded between productions of alternative goods. - Factors of production are scarce. - Production possibilities: trade-off when producing two or more different goods. - Starting assumptions: - Full employment and efficient use of all resources - Single period in time ightarrow fixed resources and fixed technology - Two goods.
+Not essential, just makes it easy to draw